jackayeung/gesturerecognition/README.md

 The loop for capturing and processing video frames continues until the user opts to terminate the program by pressing the space bar.

 ## **Debounce Time**
-The 1.5-second debounce time was empirically determined, providing a balance that prevents over-responsiveness while ensuring a fluid user experience.
+The 1.5-second debounce time was empirically determined via testing in real time.
+It provided a balance that prevented over-responsiveness while ensuring there wasn't a significant lag between making the gesture and having it be processed.
+This is subject to change.

 ## **Challenges and Areas for Improvement**
 ### **Challenge: Accuracy and Consistency**